 Eric.
 L Robinson has served as a director of our company since July 2015.
-Mr. Robinson spent fourteen years in private practice as a corporate attorney, including eleven years as a partner in the Salt Lake City, Utah law firm of Blackburn & Stoll, LC.
+Mr. Robinson spent fourteen years in private practice as a corporate attorney, including eleven years as a partner in the Salt Lake City, Utah law firm of Blackburn & Stoll, L.C.
 Mr. Robinson's law practice focused on securities, corporate and other business transactions.
 Since 2009, Mr. Robinson has been principally employed by MicroPower Global Limited, a company in the semiconductor business.
 At MicroPower, Mr. Robinson has acted as General Counsel, Chief Financial Officer and a director.
 Mr. Robinson also maintains a small law practice and serves as counsel to a number of companies in the fields of genetics, regenerative medicine, transportation and commercial construction.
 He also served as General Counsel, Chief Financial Officer and a director to a genetic research company from 2008 until 2015.
 Mr. Robinson previously acted as General Counsel and Chief Financial Officer to a commercial construction company from 2007 until 2008 which had revenues in excess of \$100 million during his tenure.

 Mr. Robinson previously served as chief financial officer, in-house counsel, secretary and treasurer of ActiveCare, Inc. from July 2016 until his voluntary resignation in June 2017, and subsequent to Mr. Robinson's departure, ActiveCare filed a voluntary bankruptcy petition under Chapter 11 of the U.S. Bankruptcy Code on July 15, 2018.
 His legal practice includes working with companies in connection with public and private offerings of securities, corporate partnering, mergers and acquisitions, licensing technology transfer, contracts and construction.
 He graduated from the University of Utah with honors with a B.S. degree in accounting and he subsequently passed the CPA exam (unlicensed).
 He graduated from Vanderbilt University with a J.D. where he graduated Order of the Coif and acted as a Managing Editor of the Law Review.
-Mr. Robinson has previously served as corporate and securities legal counsel to the Company's largest shareholder, E. Dalli
+Mr. Robinson has previously served as corporate and securities legal counsel to the Company's largest shareholder, E. Dallin Bagley.
+In light of Mr. Robinson's legal and financial background, the Board has concluded that Mr. Robinson should continue to serve as a director.

 Bruce Whaley was appointed a director of our company effective April 16, 2019.
 Mr. Whaley has extensive experience as a stock broker for nearly five decades.
 Mr. Whaley is currently a broker trading at Wilson & Davis, a regional brokerage firm based in Salt Lake City, Utah.
 He has been with Wilson & Davis since 1988.
-Mr Whaley also holds a real estate license and works as a real estate agent for Coldwell Banker.
-Mr. Whaley attended University of Utah between 1968 and 1971 and studied business administration, accounting and finance.
+Mr. Whaley also holds a real estate license and works as a real estate agent for Coldwell Banker.
+Mr. Whaley attended University of Utah between 1968 and 1971 and studied many subjects including business administration, accounting and finance.
 He did not graduate with a degree.
-In light of Mr. Whaley's background in finance and capital markets, the Board concluded it was appropriate that Mr. Whaley be appointed and continue to serve as a director.
+In light of Mr. Whaley's background in finance and capital markets, the Board concluded that Mr. Whaley should continue to serve as a director.